Be a successful language learner.

 How do you help people when you don’t know the language they’re learning?

-I’ve been blessed to learn under my language learning heroes, who have worked out an approach to language learning that works for all languages.
+I’ve been privileged to learn under my language learning mentor, Gregory Thomson, PhD, who has developed an approach to language learning that works for all languages.
 So, I train people in the approach, the method, and the techniques that they need.
 Then they apply it all to their specific language learning situation.

 How long does it take someone to learn a new language?